GeZhouyang/GeZhouyang.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in fluid mechanics at Nanjing University in Suzhou, China.
+I am an assistant professor of fluid mechanics at Nanjing University in Suzhou, China.
 Previously, I was a postdoc at the University of British Columbia in Vancouver, Canada, and KTH Royal Institute of Technology in Stockholm, Sweden.